Hugo Alcaraz-Cuellar

-Hugo Alcaraz-Cuellar (born April 6, 1977 in Guadalajara, Jalisco) is a Mexican football manager and former player, who most recently played for the Seattle Sounders of the USL First Division.
+Hugo Alcaraz-Cuellar (born April 6, 1977) is a Mexican football manager and former player, who most recently played for the Seattle Sounders of the USL First Division.
 During his professional career, he also played for the San Diego Flash and the Portland Timbers.
 In February 2010 he was ranked 15th in the USL First Division Top 25 of the Decade.

 Early life

 Born in Guadalajara, Jalisco, Alcaraz-Cueller's family moved to Santa Barbara, California when he was three years old.
 He has four brothers, Armando, Johnny, Luis, and Ricardo.
 After graduating from Santa Barbara High School, he played soccer first for Santa Barbara City College, then for Fresno State.